Are you an Uber or Lyft driver looking for car insurance?

-You can learn a lot more about exactly what coverage companies offer in this Gridwise blog post.
+You can learn a lot more about exactly what coverage companies offer through our informative rideshare insurance article.

 Delivery companies offer coverage similar to what’s offered by rideshare platforms.
 Amazon Flex, DoorDash, Postmates, and Uber Eats all offer generous policies that cover you at varying levels, depending on the phase of delivery you’re in if and when you have a loss, at a maximum of $1 million in benefits.
 At this time, neither Grubhub nor Instacart offers an insurance policy for drivers, so you’ll want to make sure your personal policy can provide adequate coverage.